blockprotocol/blockprotocol/packages/mock-block-dock/README.md

 `MockBlockDock` is automatically included in [block-template](https://www.npmjs.com/package/block-template), which you can copy via [create-block-app](https://www.npmjs.com/package/create-block-app)

+## Updating Props

+Any props passed to the child of `MockBlockDock` are automatically updated whenever:

+1. The list of entities passed to the `mockDataStore` change.
+2. The entityId passed to the child changes.

 ## Note

 Only a subset of functionality listed in the [Block Protocol spec](https://blockprotocol.org/spec) is currently supported.